 Heartland City (Lego Friends)

-The kids did not like the friends ride with the horses or the flying ride both because they hurt.
-The horse ride the plastic is in front and back of you and there’s no padding just used plastic.
-For the flying ride the back is hard plastic with no head rest and if you lean forward your head shakes and bangs between the 2 hardness bars which also hurts.
+The kids did not like the friends riding with the horses or the flying ride both because they hurt.
+On the horse ride, the plastic is in front and back of you and there’s no padding just used plastic.
+For the flying ride, the back is hard plastic with no headrest and if you lean forward your head shakes and bangs between the 2 hardness bars which also hurts.
 The solution for this was I stuck my hand behind our daughter’s head she leaned back so her head wouldn’t shake and my hand cushioned her head.

 - Heartlake Stepping Tones Fountain

-Imagination zone has so much inside you could spend half a day or more there.
+The imagination zone has so much inside you could spend half a day or more there.
 Our kids liked building flying machines and cars and racing them.
-They didn’t want to do the minestorm which requires signing up for a time slot.
+They didn’t want to do the Mindstorm which requires signing up for a time slot.
 There’s also access to the panini place from inside if you want to grab lunch.

 - Building Zone